bolt/docs/source/content-fetching.md

 Note that the records are fetched from the database, according to the `orderby` parameter.
-If you use `orderby 'title'`, you will get records with titles starting with 'a', and not just some records, that are sorted after fetching them from the database.
+If you use `orderby 'title'`, you will get records with titles starting with 'a'.

 One record or multiple records?